 Harp Courses for Beginners

-– The Edinburgh International Harp Festival includes courses for beginners, both children and adults.
-This takes place every year usually just before Easter.
+The Edinburgh International Harp Festival includes courses for beginners, both children and adults.
+Harps are supplied for the beginners’ courses.

 Harp Taster workshops